heliosdesign/helios-wp-boilerplate/README.md

 It has become more common (and percieved as best practice) to pull site functionality out of themes and into plugins.
 As such, there is a base-plugin template included in this repository.

-Within that plugin is a set of classes to make adding settings panels, custom post types and meta boxes much easier.
+Within that plugin is a set of classes to make adding settings panels, custom post types and meta boxes easier.

+### db.php

+The `db.php` file, found in the `wp-content` directory, includes some functions for updating URLs, forcing theme directories and changin the upload location.

 ## Gulp Tasks